Flag of the United Nations: History

-In 1946, a UNO committee got the task of making a definite design, which was presented 2 December 1946.
+In 1946, a UNO committee was tasked to make a definite design, which was presented 2 December 1946.
 The emblem was adopted by the plenary session of the UNO on 7 December 1946, and the flag was officially adopted on 20 October 1947.

 Use

 According to the Convention on the Safety of United Nations and Associated Personnel, the emblem and the flag of the United Nations can be used by the personnel and material of UN peacekeeping missions as a protective sign to prevent attacks during an armed conflict.

 The United Nations flag may also be flown as a garrison flag with other country flags.
 Garrison size is 10 feet by 30 feet.